What is Sandalwood?

 Sandalwood is expensive because demand is high and supply is low.

 Traditionally, sandalwood has been harvested from wild populations.
-However, these wild sandalwood forests are under threat of extinction because of unsustainable harvesting practices
+However, these wild sandalwood forests are under threat of extinction because of unsustainable harvesting practices.

 Sandalwood trees only have one life.
 They’re usually uprooted when harvested, which kills the tree.
 To produce more sandalwood, a new tree must take its place, and takes many years to grow to maturity.
 Wild populations of sandalwood have been harvested faster than they were naturally replenished, which is the main reason why sandalwood, particularly Indian sandalwood, came so close to extinction.